ncsa/Delta_doc/docs/source/user_guide/data_mgmt.rst

 Globus
 ~~~~~~~~~

 Use Globus for large data transfers.
-See `Transferring Files - Globus <https://docs.ncsa.illinois.edu/en/latest/common/transfer.html#globus>`_ for complete instructions on using Globus.
+See `Transferring Files - Globus <https://docs.ncsa.illinois.edu/en/latest/common/transfer.html#globus>`_ for complete instructions on using Globus with NCSA computing resources.

 The Delta endpoint collection name is: **NCSA Delta**.